Requinto guitar

 A requinto guitar, also known as Quarte guitar, is a smaller version of a classical guitar, with a scale length between 52-54cm.
 It is tuned a fourth higher than a standard classical guitar, to A2-D3-G3-C4-E4-A4.
 They often, but not always, have a cutout to reach the higher frets.

-Classical use
+Use

+Its creation is attributed to Alfredo Bojalil Gil (El Güero Gil), from Puebla, Mexico, who was the third voice and requintist of the iconic trio Los Panchos.
+The requinto is used in songs of the Mexican culture like boleros and corridos, and in Latin America, where the requinto plays a very big role in popular music.
+In Mexico it is used in trío romántico groups.

 The requinto guitar is traditionally used in guitar orchestras, along with other sized guitars.
-The Requinto is also used in Mexican culture, and their national songs like pasillos and boleros, where the requinto plays a very big role in improvisation.
-The playing style of the requinto is very similar, in all the songs, and it is rarely played differently.

-Modern use

-The requinto guitar is especially popular in Mexico and elsewhere in Latin America.
-In Mexico it is used in trío romántico groups.

 Requintos made in Mexico have a deeper body than a standard classical guitar (110 mm as opposed to 105 mm).
 Requintos made in Spain tend to be of the same depth as the standard classical.